Harmony Dust

-Harmony Star Dust Grillo (born 1 January 1976) is an American social activist for women who worked in the sex industry and victims of sexual exploitation and trafficking.
+Harmony Star Dust (born August 12, 1976) is an American social activist for women who have worked in the sex industry and victims of sexual exploitation and trafficking.

 Early life

 Harmony was raised in Venice, California where she experienced a childhood filled with trauma and abuse.
 She and her younger brother were left by their mother at the age of 13 and 8 respectively.
 They spent the summer fending for themselves before she became involved with an older boy in her neighborhood.
 This young man essentially became her pimp when she entered the sex industry as an exotic dancer at the age of 19, using the stage name Monique.
 She quit when she became a Christian in 1998.